darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/06 - Lines of Sight.md

 "I need to understand what the test actually measures," Samantha said, completing his thought.
 "Not just magical power or combat skill, but the specific type of worthiness the guardian evaluates."

-"The Administrator knows more than she's shared," Melf said quietly.
+"Vera knows more than she's shared," Melf said quietly.
 "Thirty years of guarding that chamber means thirty years of studying what it contains.
 She must have theories, research, some understanding of the test's nature."

 "Then I'll speak with her," Samantha decided.
 "Herald to Guardian, acknowledging the burden she's carried alone for too long."